LuukHenk/2048-Solver/README.md

 - Add highscore

 - Bugs:
-    1. Script crashes in manual gamemode if a non-supported key is pressed
-    2. When trying to determine if the highest value is in a corner and stays in a corner after movement, the function returns false weights (images/bug_2)
+    1. When trying to determine if the highest value is in a corner and stays in a corner after movement, the function returns false weights (images/bug_2 and images/bug_2_2) --> only found with move to the left ???